adhocteam/nytimes-library/ops/platform-dev/README.md

 3. Apply the manifest with `kubectl apply -k ops/platform-dev/overlays/dev` (again, sub `dev` for `prod` for the prod environment) to create the cluster resources within the GKE cluster.
 4. Watch the deployment happen with `kubectl get pods -n content-library-dev`.
 You should see the pod come up as `running` if it deployed successfully, and `Error` or `CrashLoopBackOff` if something has gone wrong with it.

+If you make any changes to the manifest and want to apply the changes, simply run these steps again.
+Kubernetes will take care of rolling out new changes automatically after the apply command.
 ## Troubleshooting a deployment

 Should something go wrong with the deployment of the app on the GKE cluster there are a few ways to look into the problem.